 Micah J. Miller, JD, LLM

 received his Tax Masters of Law (LLM) and Certificate in Estate Planning from Georgetown University Law Center where he graduated with honors, making the Dean’s List for his concentration in Tax and graduating Cum Laude.
 His graduate studies focused on complex planning techniques for high net-worth clients, particularly concentrating on sophisticated planning methods involved in business succession, charitable planning, and international tax issues.
-Micah’s studies included a complimentary focus on Nonprofit Tax Law, where he served as the Research Editor on the leading textbook in the field,
+Micah’s studies included a complementary focus on Nonprofit Tax Law, where he served as the Research Editor on the leading textbook in the field,

 Joint Ventures Involving Tax-Exempt Organizations